Codecademy/docs/content/general/concepts/what-is-a-string/what-is-a-string.md

 - Symbols
 - Whitespace (spaces, tabs, new lines)

-It is usually contained within a pair of `'single quotes'` or `"double quotes"`.
+They are usually contained within a pair of `'single quotes'` or `"double quotes"`.

 ## Example of strings